 The University's Travel Advisory Committee (TAC) is reviewing all University-sponsored international travel, per University policy.
-As of July 2020, the U.S. Department of State has a Level 4 Global Travel Advisory in place, recommending U.S. citizens avoid all non-essential international travel.
+The Department of State advises all U.S. citizens to read the country-specific Travel Advisories and U.S. Embassy COVID pages for updates on the impact of COVID-19 worldwide.
 The TAC will continue reviewing travel conditions and recommendations on a monthly basis and release relevant guidance to the University community.
 There may be certain restrictions on U.S. citizens entering foreign countries.

 As University-sponsored international travel resumes, Arcadia will:

 Educate travelers about potential exposure, high-risk activities, and risk-reduction measures before departure.

 Remind travelers that they may be screened for COVID-19 at airports in the U.S. and worldwide.
 When entry screening is conducted, travelers may be checked for fever and other symptoms, and this may result in travel delays.
 Travelers may visit the website of the U.S. embassy, consulate, or diplomatic mission for more information about screening procedures in foreign countries.

 Communicate with parents and families of students who are participating in study abroad/research programs sponsored by the University, and encourage parents and families to advise their students to use good judgment and to take precautions against COVID-19 in the country where they will be studying and living, as well as in any countries to which they may travel.

 Ways to reduce the risk of getting and spreading COVID-19

 A self-screening tool to complete upon return to the U.S., including:

 Questions that prompt the traveler to check daily for any symptoms of COVID-like illness, as described above